 Has failed one course for the third time

-Students participating in academic offences are subject to Conestoga's Academic Integrity and Academic Offences policies and procedures.
+Students participating in academic offences are subject to Conestoga's Academic Offences Policy and Procedures listed here on the website.

 - Courses dropped after the refund deadline "W", and missed courses "DNA", will be considered as a Failure for purposes of dicontinuance.
 Refer to the student guide for the refund deadline.